 SALEM COUNTY, NJ — Salem County’s landscape is defined by its winding creeks and broad rivers, a geography that necessitates a vast network of crossings.
 Among these, two structures stand out as remnants of a bygone era: New Bridge in Quinton Twp. plus an end in Lower Alloways Creek Township and the Oldmans Creek (Nortonville) Bridge in Oldmans Township.
 These represent the final two historic truss bridges still standing in the county.
+And one is in the process of being demolished and re-developed!

-New Bridge: A Century of Engineering
+New Bridge: A Century of Engineering yet Slated for Demolition

 The Hand-Turned Swing Span

 Connecting Quinton Twp. and Lower Alloways Creek Township (CR623), New Bridge is a remarkable example of early 20th-century rural engineering.
 Built in 1905 by the New Jersey Bridge Company of Manasquan, it is a hand-turned, center-bearing swing bridge.
 According to the Historic American Engineering Survey (HAER-88), the bridge remains under the ownership of Salem County.
+However it is in the process of being demolished and a new bridge (haha new new bridge) being built.

 Old iron lever to pull that allow the bridge to manually swing the bridge which was created in 1906